lwojcik/bnet-auth-service/README.md

 Environment variable names follow the following format: `BAS_[feature name]_[feature property]`.

+When in development mode, the API can load environment variables from `.env` file in root directory.

 See also `.env.sample` for a dotenv template.

 ### App setup